Family reunification for refugees

 In addition, the welfare of the child and ‘integration aspects’ (e.g., language skills, ability to provide for means of living) may be taken into account.[35]

-The monthly quota for visa has not been reached since the introduction of the new regulation for beneficiaries of subsidiary protection, due to a complicated procedure involving three different authorities: Embassies or consulates – often in cooperation with IOM – have to carry out an interview with the family members who have applied for visa; then the local alien’s offices in Germany have to decide whether the necessary humanitarian criteria are fulfilled; and then they have to pass on the visa applications to the Federal Administrative Office (Bundesverwaltungsamt) which theoretically should select the most urgent 1,000 cases per month.[36]
+The monthly quota for visas has not been reached since the introduction of the new regulation for beneficiaries of subsidiary protection, due to a complicated procedure involving three different authorities: Embassies or consulates – often in cooperation with IOM – have to carry out an interview with the family members who have applied for visa; then the local alien’s offices in Germany have to decide whether the necessary humanitarian criteria are fulfilled; and then they have to pass on the visa applications to the Federal Administrative Office (Bundesverwaltungsamt) which theoretically should select the most urgent 1,000 cases per month.[36]
 In practice, this selection does not take place since procedures at the local authorities are lengthy, resulting in less than 1,000 applications per month.
 As a result, the Federal Administrative Office usually authorises all cases submitted by the local authorities and informs the embassies or consulates that visas may be issued.

 Also for beneficiaries of subsidiary protection, the question arises concerning the time of their minority in relation to family reunification.
 As already mentioned, the German Courts have in the past evaluated the age of the beneficiary at the time of the court decision and must now refer to the time of the asylum application due to several CJEU rulings (see above).
 However, those rulings are based on the directive 2003/86/EC,[39] which does not apply to beneficiaries of subsidiary protection.[40]
 Thus, German courts have argued, that the right to family reunification ends when the subsidiary protection status holder becomes an adult.[41]
 Until January 2024, there is no final decision concerning this matter of the highest administrative court.
 This means that a delay in procedures, in particular on the part of local authorities, might put family reunification of young persons with subsidiary protection again at risk.[42]
 In order to safeguard the right to family reunification, the Administrative Court of Berlin has repeatedly asked authorities to prioritise procedures of unaccompanied minors who were approaching their 18th birthday.[43]

 The suspension of family reunification for beneficiaries of subsidiary protection coincided with a steep rise in decisions in which asylum applicants were granted subsidiary protection instead of refugee status.
-At the same time, suspension of family reunification resulted in tens of thousands of beneficiaries of subsidiary protection appealing against the authorities’ decisions in order to gain refugee status (‘upgrade-appeals’, see Subsequent applications and Differential treatment of specific nationalities in the procedure).
+At the same time, the suspension of family reunification resulted in tens of thousands of beneficiaries of subsidiary protection appealing against the authorities’ decisions in order to gain refugee status (‘upgrade-appeals’, see Subsequent applications and Differential treatment of specific nationalities in the procedure).

 The coalition programme of November 2021 underlines in this regard that the restrictions on family reunification for beneficiaries of subsidiary protection should be removed.
 Minors who have received a protection status should be allowed to bring their siblings, and not only their parents as is currently the case.
 It remains to be seen if these measures will be implemented in practice.
 However, the Federal government has not initiated any legal reforms yet.
 Instead, the Federal Administrative Court ruled in December 2022 that a distinction between refugees and beneficiaries of subsidiary protection concerning the right to family reunification does not violate the Constitution.[44]